 Pharmacy summer students

-We currently select 2, third-year pharmacy students for a voluntary 2-week placement over the summer period.
+We currently select 2, third-year pharmacy students for a voluntary a 4-week placement over the summer period.
 This placement gives the selected candidate experience of hospital pharmacy and secondary care.

 We offer the Level 2 Pharmacy Services Assistant Apprenticeship to those looking to pursue a career in pharmacy.
 Our apprenticeship programme is aimed to improve staff recruitment, training and retention and have enabled many of our local community to receive training and development opportunities.

 Please check https://www.healthjobsuk.com/ for current pharmacy apprenticeship vacancies.
 For more information on other apprenticeships within the Trust check our website.

 - Sarah Stern - chief pharmacist and director of medicines optimisation

 - Allan Stein - acting deputy chief pharmacist